Normandy massacres: War crimes trials

-The trial against Kurt Meyer began on December 10, 1945, but had a rocky start; the prosecution's second witness did not show up, and the third witness initially faltered because he was directly facing Meyer, who shot him intimidating glares throughout his testimony.
-Over the next few days, the court heard from a mixture of German and Canadian witnesses who gave accurate accounts of the circumstances leading to, and during the atrocities, but none were able to establish a concrete link between the atrocities, and Meyer himself.
+The trial against Meyer began on December 10, 1945, but had a rocky start; the prosecution's second witness did not show up, and the third witness initially faltered because he was directly facing Meyer, who shot him intimidating glares throughout his testimony.
+Over the next few days, the court heard from a mixture of German and Canadian witnesses who gave accurate accounts of the circumstances leading to, and during the atrocities, but none were able to establish a concrete link between the atrocities, and Meyer.
 Jesionek took the stand on December 13, but Macdonald directed him to wear an Allied uniform in order to appeal to the court.
 Most officials in the court commanded units during the war and were highly displeased to see a former SS soldier wearing an Allied uniform.
 Jesionek thought quickly and claimed he was given it by the Red Cross while in a British POW camp, and the members of the court accepted that answer.
 His testimony proved very important for the case, and Meyer's team failed to discredit him in cross-examination.

 Closing addresses were delivered on December 27, 1945, and the court reached its decision in just under three hours.
 Meyer was found guilty on three of the five counts he was charged with.
 The court sentenced him to death by firing squad, and the date was subsequently set at January 7, 1946.
-Major General Christopher Vokes rejected Meyer's appeal, but postponed the execution on January 5 after Field Marshall Montgomery inquired about British involvement in reviewing the appeal.
+Major General Christopher Vokes rejected Meyer's appeal but postponed the execution on January 5 after Montgomery inquired about British involvement in reviewing the appeal.
 The Canadian government sent a legal representative to a conference in London, where it was decided to commute Meyer's sentence to life in prison.
 This decision was met by outrage in Canada, as members of the public, Canadian Legion branches, the media, and the Conservative opposition ridiculed Prime Minister William Mackenzie King's government about the verdict.
-Vokes, who ordered the Razing of the German town Friesoythe in 1945, justified the reduction in Meyer's sentence by writing:
+Vokes, who ordered the Razing of Friesoythe in 1945, justified the reduction in Meyer's sentence by writing: